Cyclothymia

 The cause of cyclothymia is unknown.
 Risk factors include a family history of bipolar disorder.
-Cyclothymia differs from bipolar in that major depression and mania are not found.
+Cyclothymia differs from bipolar disorder in the fact that major depression and mania are not found.

 Treatment is generally achieved with counseling and mood stabilizers such as lithium.
-It is estimated that 0.4–1% of people have cyclothymia at some point in their life.
+It is estimated that 0.4–1% of people have cyclothymia at some point in their lives.
 The disorder's onset typically occurs in late childhood to early adulthood.
 Males and females are affected equally often.